 Although our resin bound surface reduces the chance of ice and slippages, it is wise to still take precaution.
 White rock salt can be used on the surface of the resin to remove ice and frost.
-Be sure to remove salt traces once the adverse weather has subsided.
+Salt traces should be removed once the adverse weather has subsided.

 Uses and Heavy Objects

-Resin bound paving is designed for pedestrian use and for light vehicle traffic.
-Driveways, car parks and forecourts are all suitable uses for resin surfaces.
+Resin bound paving is designed for pedestrian use and light vehicle traffic.
+Driveways, car parks, and forecourts are all suitable uses for resin surfaces.
 Resin bound aggregates should be laid at a minimum 20mm depth for vehicles over 7.5 tonnes.
 Heavy goods vehicles shouldn’t park or manoeuvre on resin bound paving unless it has been allowed for in the thickness of the resin bound installation.
-Skips

-and other heavy objects should not be dragged across the surface.
-For protection of the resin surface of such objects, wooden planks can be used to spread the load.
+Skips and other heavy objects should not be dragged across the surface.
+For protection of the resin surface from such objects, wooden planks can be used to spread the load.